Table of contents:

 The Puerto Rico Labor Transformation and Flexibility Act of January 26, 2017 (“Act 4-2017” or “LTFA”), made major changes to almost all existing employment laws in Puerto Rico, including those governing wage-and-hour, overtime pay, vacation and sick leave and some employee benefits.
 Our overtime rights lawyers represent Puerto Rico employees who have been subjected to workplace wage and hour violations and take cases on a contingent fee basis – no fee if no recovery of backpay.
 If you believe you’ve been deprived of the compensation to which you’re legally entitled, please contact the Lore Law Firm.

-Understanding Puerto Rico Wage and Overtime laws
+Understanding Puerto Rico Wage and Overtime Laws

 Puerto Rico does have certain labor laws that differ from the federal Fair Labor Standards Act (FLSA), including a requirement for payment of daily overtime, as well as double time for certain overtime hours.
 Specifically, the applicable local law is the Puerto Rico Labor Transformation and Flexibility Act of January 26, 2017.
 Whichever law (local or federal) is more favorable to the worker will apply.
 In most instances, however, P.R. law will cover issues involving overtime pay and minimum wage.
 The new Puerto Rico labor law does contain a “grandfather clause” stating that employees hired prior to January 26, 2017 “shall continue to enjoy the same rights and benefits they enjoyed before…” The following is a summary of the rights of the employees hired prior to the approval of the LTFA, which are grandfathered: